How to survive a GIPS verification Part 1: Setting up for success

 Regardless of your firm’s size or approach to the verification, ongoing communication between all parties involved is critical to efficiently get through a verification.
 Setting up a project plan and executing on that plan will help you get through the verification as quickly as possible.
 Seek help from your verifier as questions arise and if you still are struggling, reach out to an independent consultant like Longs Peak to help you get the project to the finish line.

 At the end of the day, GIPS compliance is achieved at the firm level and will likely require contribution from a variety of individuals from your business.
 Getting buy-in from everyone involved is critical to making sure all parties are on board with the plan and understand the end goal.

-Stay tuned for part two and three of this three-part series.
+For more information on data requests and verification testing, check out part two and three of this three-part series.
 You can email firstname.lastname@example.org or email@example.com with questions or reach out to us on our website if you need help getting through your verification project.